 Just a few ingredients elevate this simple oven baked salmon with roasted tomatoes to an elegant, yet easy, summer dinner.
 The sweet sauce with sherry vinegar and a touch of honey will blow your mind!

 This post contains affiliate links.
 If you make a purchase through one of my links, I may make a small commission at no additional cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my full disclosure policy here.

-This is the ultimate easy late summer dinner.
+This oven baked salmon with tomatoes is the ultimate easy late summer dinner.
 There are hardly even any steps.
 Seriously.
 Slice tomatoes in half.
 Whisk together some sauce over here and mix another quick sauce over there.
 Bake.
 Done.
 Eat.

 Once again, I have adapted two different recipes for a mash up.
 The roasted tomato sauce half comes from a NYTCooking recipe by Lidey Hueck.
 Vinegar + honey + tomatoes = amazing.

-The oven baked salmon with basil yogurt sauce half of the mash up comes from an idea on Jamie Oliver's website.
+The basil yogurt sauce half of the mash up comes from an idea on Jamie Oliver's website.
 I might not have really thought about putting salmon with tomatoes, but it works because we are not making a heavy sauce here.

 For the salmon with tomatoes

-- Salmon: You'll need 4 pieces equal in thickness and length to ensure even cooking time.
+- Salmon: You'll need 4 pieces equal in thickness and length to ensure even roasting time in the oven.
 I cut two larger filets in half, but you can have your fishmonger cut 4 perfect pieces for you.

 - Cherry tomatoes: It's fun to use a variety of colors, but one single color will also do.

 - Olive oil